 The cost for all this is miniscule by American standards: $50 for a year’s primary school fee for one student, $500 for a three-year nursing program, $16,000 so far to build the school.
 That’s because these ideas come from, and are supported by, the local community.
 It was Sibri who proposed that graduates return to teach for free.
 The community contributed free manual labor so that everyone would be invested in the school.

 The efforts have been successful so far, Brignoli said, because they began with the community addressing its own priorities.
 She has seen on her visits how the work of foreign aid agencies can be disorganized and uncoordinated.
 In an area with no roads and no water — “dimensions of disadvantage unimaginable to most of us here,” Brignoli said — the community’s choice to prioritize a school represents a stunning commitment to education.

-At Concord, Brignoli’s 7-year-old granddaughter Sarah displayed the vestments Brignoli received — including a walking stick with horsehair tail — in a ceremony honoring her as “Queen of Development” in Bimbilla in Ghana.
+At Concord, Brignoli’s 7-year-old granddaughter Sarah displayed the vestments Brignoli received — including “the tail,” a ritual item made of horsehair used by fetish priests and royalty to bless the crowd and ward off juju (evil spirits) — in a ceremony honoring her as “Queen of Development” in Bimbilla in Ghana.

 Asked how others could contribute to the cause, Brignoli explained that she had never solicited funds, but she would be glad to speak to anyone interested in helping.

 She pointed to former Concord Academy headmistress Elizabeth B. Hall as the individual who had motivated her to improve the lives of others.
 “She was highly intelligent, wonderfully creative, committed to high ideals and goals, both for herself and for us,” she says.
 “It was Mrs. Hall who challenged me by her example to move out from a place of privilege into the wider world and to ask, ‘How on earth can I help?”